Marcus Hill, Victoria

-Marcus Hill is a bounded rural locality of the City of Greater Geelong local government area on the Bellarine Peninsula, Victoria, Australia to the east of Ocean Grove.
+Marcus Hill is a locality of the City of Greater Geelong local government area on the Bellarine Peninsula, Victoria, Australia to the east of Ocean Grove.
 As of the 2016 census, Marcus Hill had a population of 159.

 History

 Marcus Hill Post Office opened on 7 May 1883 and closed in 1978.

+The Marcus Hill State School opened 1874.
+From 1878 to 1905, the school was known as the Queenscliff Road School.
+The school was closed during the early 1990s and the buildings were removed.